-Staley did what every good leader does when faced with a monumental task: He enlisted some help.
-Michael Stanford, a 15-year EMS veteran and Medic’s supervisor of emergency preparedness and special operations, was brought on board to help share the load.
+Staley did what every good leader does when faced with a monumental task; he enlisted some help.
+Michael Stanford, a 15-year EMS veteran and Medic’s supervisor of emergency preparedness & special operations, was brought on board to help share the load.
 The two would essentially eat, drink and sleep all things DNC for the next 16 months.

 Medic quickly reached out to Denver EMS Assistant Chief James Robinson, as his agency had been down this road just four years earlier when the DNC was held in the Rocky Mountain state.
 Robinson graciously accepted an invitation to travel to Charlotte and share his experience with an audience that included Medic leadership, NCOEMS officials and leadership from various area hospitals and emergency responders.

-Robinson presented a thorough summary outlining his agency’s experience from 2008, and he patiently answered every question the audience could muster.
-Although Medic’s team felt like they had more clarity regarding the impending task, the “drinking from a fire hose” effect was also kicking in.
+Robinson presented a thorough summary that outlined his agency’s experience from 2008, and he patiently answered every question the audience could muster up.
+Although Medic’s team felt like they had more clarity regarding the impending task at hand, the drinking from a fire hose effect was also kicking in.
 It was time to start leaning on the 30-plus years of experience and knowledge that existed within the agency and begin putting some plans on paper.